Mission Support Team Exercise, 157th Air Refueling Wing

-U.S. Airmen, Emergency Management flight, 157th Civil Engineering Squadron establish a security perimeter during a Mission Support Team exercise, May 3, 2025, at Pease Air National Guard Base, New Hampshire.
-The airmen placed contamination marking and cordoned off a simulated unexploded ordnance, UXO, site as part of comprehensive readiness training designed to enhance the unit’s emergency response capabilities.
+U.S. Airmen, Emergency Management flight, 157th Civil Engineering Squadron conduct unexploded ordnance, UXO, response training during a Mission Support Team exercise, May 3, 2025, at Pease Air National Guard Base, New Hampshire.
+The airmen demonstrated critical support for chemical, biological, radiological, nuclear, and explosive threats, ensuring the safety and security of personnel and resources.
 (U.S. Air National Guard photo by Tech.
 Sgt.
 April S. Jackson)

 |Date Taken: